-Switching the appliance on
+Switching on the appliance

-Use the On/Off button to switch the appliance on.
-The on/off symbol above the button is illuminated in blue.

-The Siemens logo appears in the display, and then a type of heating and a temperature.
+Use the on/off button to switch the appliance on.
+The on/off symbol above the button lights up in blue.
+The studioLine logo appears in the display, followed by a type of heating and a temperature.

-Note: You can specify which operating modes should appear after the appliance is switched on in the basic settings.
+Note: In the basic settings, you can specify which operating mode should appear after the appliance is switched on.